giantswarm/docs/src/content/tutorials/connectivity/ingress/configuration/index.md

 ### Web Application Firewall

-ingress NGINX controller ships with the [ModSecurity](https://www.modsecurity.org) module which can be used for enhancing your ingress NGINX controller deployment by Web Application Firewall capabilities to protect your workload against malicious requests.
+ingress nginx controller ships with the [ModSecurity](https://www.modsecurity.org) module which can be used for enhancing your ingress nginx controller deployment by Web Application Firewall capabilities to protect your workload against malicious requests.

 While enabling those capabilities in the first step is quite easy, it might take some more effort to actually fine-tune it to your needs.
 Since especially in blocking mode even legal requests might get blocked, we recommend to first run ModSecurity in the detection mode and observe its logs while it already checks incoming traffic for malicious requests.